Giza pyramid complex: Construction

 Most construction theories are based on the idea that the pyramids were built by moving huge stones from a quarry and dragging and lifting them into place.
 Disagreements arise over the feasibility of the different proposed methods by which the stones were conveyed and placed.

+One likely method of transportation involved placing large slabs of stone on wooden sledges, and pushing it over ground that had been wet down with water to facilitate a smoother transfer of materials.

 In building the pyramids, the architects might have developed their techniques over time.
 They would select a site on a relatively flat area of bedrock—not sand—which provided a stable foundation.
 After carefully surveying the site and laying down the first level of stones, they constructed the pyramids in horizontal levels, one on top of the other.

-For the Great Pyramid, most of the stone for the interior seems to have been quarried immediately to the south of the construction site.
-The smooth exterior of the pyramid was made of a fine grade of white limestone that was quarried across the Nile.
-These exterior blocks had to be carefully cut, transported by river barge to Giza, and dragged up ramps to the construction site.
+The Great Pyramid was a grand scale architectural project, and at the time of its construction was the tallest architectural structure in the world.
+5.5 million tonnes of limestone and 8,000 tonnes of granite were used to build the pyramid, with the majority of the stone being quarried on site, and some being quarried in Tura, and transported by barge back across the Nile to the Giza plateau.
 Only a few exterior blocks remain in place at the bottom of the Great Pyramid.
 During the Middle Ages (5th century to 15th century), people may have taken the rest away for building projects in the city of Cairo.

+For the softer limestone, copper tools were used to cut and chisel the slabs.
+For the harder granite, rough powders and sands were used to wear down the rock, and copper tools were then used to cut it.

 To ensure that the pyramid remained symmetrical, the exterior casing stones all had to be equal in height and width.
 Workers might have marked all the blocks to indicate the angle of the pyramid wall and trimmed the surfaces carefully so that the blocks fit together.
 During construction, the outer surface of the stone was smooth limestone; excess stone has eroded over time.

 New insights into the closing stages of the Great Pyramid building were provided by the 2013 find of Wadi el-Jarf papyri, especially the diary of inspector Merer, whose team was assigned to deliver the white limestone from Tura quarries to Giza.
 The journal was already published, as well as a popular account of the importance of this discovery.

+Over the centuries, there has been much dispute about the amount of time and labor that went into the construction of the pyramids, with the earliest account of construction, recorded by Greek Historian Herodotus, claiming the project took 20 years, and 100,000 workers, who worked in three month shifts at a time.
+Modern historians posit the project took somewhere between 20 and 27 years, and somewhere between 20,000-30,000 year-round workers.